Napoleon (card game)

 Napoleon or Nap is a straightforward trick-taking game in which players receive five cards each and whoever bids the highest number of tricks chooses trumps and tries to win at least that number of tricks.
-It resembles a simplified version of Euchre and has many variations throughout Northern Europe.
+It is often described as a simplified version of Euchre, although David Parlett believes it is more like "an elaboration of Rams".
+It has many variations throughout Northern Europe, such as Fipsen.
 The game has been popular in England for many years, and has given the language a slang expression, "to go nap", meaning to take five of anything.
 It may be less popular now than it was, but it is still played in some parts of southern England and in Strathclyde.
 Despite its title and allusions, it is not recorded before the last third of the nineteenth century, and may have been first named after Napoleon III.

 History

 Rules for Napoleon, "a very spirited and interesting game", were first published in England in 1876.
 Another, shorter, rule set appeared in 1882 when it was described as "comparatively new" but "exceedingly interesting" and a "lively and stirring round game".
 However, an 1884 treatise claims that while Napoleon is "neither new nor unknown", its "popularity stands unrivalled" being played by "tens of thousands and yet remaining unchronicled".
 The 1885 American Hoyle claims that it is a French modification of Euchre.
 Hoffmann, in a very extensive account in 1889, introduces a number of variations, including the higher bid of "Wellington" and the bid of "Misery" to lose all tricks which ranks between three tricks and four tricks.
 That same year it is described in the French Revue Britannique as "very popular on both sides of the Atlantic".

 By 1897, Napoleon had become the national card game of England, Foster telling us that "few games have become so widely known in such a short time, or have had such a vogue among all classes of society".

 By 1982, this "English member of the Ecarté family" was widely played in pubs although, as Pennycook points out, this was technically illegal if played for money and the publican had not applied for a licence.
 For a long time Nap was Britain's national five-card game and, although it has declined in popularity, it is still played in parts of southern England and in Strathclyde, Scotland.